AMR pension default would set record, if sought

 | WASHINGTON

-WASHINGTON A full pension plan default by bankrupt American Airlines would be the largest in U.S. history if it occurred today with those accounts running $10 billion (6 billion pounds) short of what the carrier owes its workers over many years, government pension insurers estimated on Tuesday.
+WASHINGTON A full pension plan default by bankrupt American Airlines would be the largest in U.S. history if it occurred today with those accounts running $10 billion short of what the carrier owes its workers over many years, government pension insurers estimated on Tuesday.

 The Pension Benefit Guaranty Corp said that American's four traditional pension plans covering 130,000 workers and retirees collectively report $8.3 billion in assets to cover roughly $18.5 billion in benefit obligations.